 Unlike previous months, there were no major announcements or new developments in October for Blockforce Capital.
-Rather, the team continued to work diligently on both funds as evidenced by our performance this past month.
+Rather, the team continued to work diligently on both the Multi-Strategy Fund as well as our new market neutral strategy.

 Multi-Strategy Fund Performance